d-k-ivanov/d-k-ivanov.github.io/_posts/2018-08-25-How-to-make-Jira-issue-Unresolved.md

 ---
 layout: post
-title: How to make Jira issue Unresolved
 description: How to make Jira issue Unresolved
 date: 2018-08-25
 ---
+# How to make Jira issue Unresolved

 ## Problem